Unpolarized gluon PDF of the nucleon from lattice QCD at physical point in the continuum limit

-The colored bands illustrate the results obtained at different lattice spacings and different momenta.
-The gray band, repeated across the three figures, illustrates the result extrapolated to infinite momentum limit and continuum limit.
-Its uncertainty is significantly larger than that before extrapolation.
-As can be seen for all three ensembles the PDF in the middle- and large-$x$ region is suppressed with the increase of momentum.
-After the extrapolation, the value of PDF is consistent with zero with slightly negative central value.
+The gray bands mark $x<0.2$ and $x>0.8$ regions, where higher order power corrections $\Lambda^2_\mathrm{QCD}/(xP_z)^2$ and $\Lambda^2_\mathrm{QCD}/((1-x)P_z)^2$ may become significant and cannot be neglected.
+At $0.2<x<0.8$ regions the nucleon momenta employed in this work are sufficiently large to suppress these power corrections, ensuring the reliability of the LaMET expansion.
+The colored bands illustrate the results obtained at different momenta.

+In the supplemental material~\cite{supplemental}, we show the light-cone PDFs for other ensembles and detailed information of combined extrapolation.

+Systematic uncertainties associated with the large-$\lambda$ extrapolation, perturbative matching, combined extrapolation, and the choice of $z_s$ are included in this work.